jeff4/bionotes.github.io/index.md

 # Notes on MIT 7.00x at edX
 *Course started: July 14, 2020*

-## Lecture1: Introduction and the Biochemistry of Life
+## Lecture 1: Introduction and the Biochemistry of Life
 ### July 14 - 20, 2020
 * Lectures by Eric Lander were likely recorded in the 2012 - 2013 academic year.
 	* Lander makes a reference to this [NYT Sunday Magazine article on pain](https://www.nytimes.com/2012/11/18/magazine/ashlyn-blocker-feels-no-pain.html) which had just come out the "last weekend".
 He also discusses [this drug for cystic fibrosis](https://www.nytimes.com/2012/02/01/business/fda-approves-cystic-fibrosis-drug.html).